 WRITTEN & SHOT ON iPHONE BY: STEVE HOLLOWAY

-Before I write about iPhone camera and light kit ideas, I want to emphasize the ability iPhone has to create extraordinary shots straight out of your pocket.
+iPhone has the ability to create extraordinary shots straight out of your pocket.

 My pack breaks down into four kits: Camera, Go Bag, Light Kit and Grip Bag.

-When I started shooting on iPhone, I always felt like I didn’t have a firm grip on the phone, like it might slip out of my hands.
+When I started shooting with an iPhone, I always felt like I didn’t have a firm grip on the phone, like it might slip out of my hands.
 Especially on a bridge, balcony or overhang.

-One of my favorite kit combinations is to attach the camera to the handheld portable light stand.
-It collapses to 30in and extends to 6ft so I can get low angle shots looking up and high angle to extreme high angle shots looking down.
+Another favorite kit rig is to attach the camera to the portable camera/light pole (used in this tabletop set up).
+It can be attached to a stand or handheld, collapses to 30in and extends to 6ft to get low angle shots looking up and high angle to extreme high angle shots looking down.

 • (1) BeastGrip Camera Grip

-• (1) Tabletop Mini Tripod with Panoramic Ball Head
+• (1) Tabletop Mini Tripod with Ball Head

 • (1) Universal Aluminum Arca Swiss Clamp ¼”